Contexter/FountainAI/README.md

 - Revised Step 1 to reflect the new GitHub interface for creating Personal Access Tokens.
 - Updated instructions to include details on selecting repository access and permissions.
 - Specified the necessary permissions under Account permissions.
+- Added documentation for generating and using the runner registration token.
+- Included steps to prepare the self-hosted runner in the setup guide.
 - Ensured consistency with the latest GitHub interface for a seamless setup experience.
-- Added instructions for preparing the VPS as a self-hosted runner.
 ```

 ## Development Perspective

 ### TDD and CI/CD

 Implementing Test-Driven Development (TDD) alongside Continuous Integration/Continuous Deployment (CI/CD) ensures that each feature of the OpenAPI specification is thoroughly tested and automatically deployed.
-The steps include:
+The steps

+ include:

 1. **Write Tests First**:
    - For each API endpoint defined in the OpenAPI, write unit tests and integration tests before implementing the functionality.